-[In his Report to WRC-19 (Addendum 2 to Document 4 of WRC-19, see section 3.1.3.2) on the activities of the ITU Radiocommunication Sector, the Director of the Radiocommunications Bureau highlighted increased filings for satellite network operations, including those for inter-satellite services in traditionally single-direction frequency bands.
-This information in relation with such technology trends underpin the requirement for an updated regulatory framework that adequately reflects the dynamic nature of satellite operations, beyond the historical application of RR provisions such as No. 4.4.]

-Reports, such as the Director’s Report mentioned above, highlight an increase in filings for inter-satellite services in frequency bands traditionally allocated for specific satellite transmission directions.
-This trend signals a critical demand for an evolved regulatory structure that is reflective of and responsive to the dynamic nature of space operations.

 The absence of a transmission direction indicator in the Table of Allocations raises concerns about the operation of space-to-space links in MSS allocations, particularly in the context of maintaining compatibility with the established Earth-to-space and space-to-Earth transmission directions defined in the ITU Radio Regulations.
 The unique situation in the frequency band 1 613.8-1 626.5 MHz, which accommodates both uplink and downlink directions, underscores the need for clarity in regulatory provisions regarding the directionality of space-to-space transmissions.

 While RR No. 1.25 provides a foundational basis for the development and operation of space-to-space links within MSS allocations, the practical implementation of such links may necessitate the amendment of the ITU Radio Regulations at WRC-27.

-4 Example System Characteristics
+3 Satellite-to-satellite technical characteristics and operational parameters

 [Editor’s Note: Membership is invited to provide other example characteristics, if any.]